Mask prior-guided denoising diffusion improves inverse protein folding: Results

 \subsection{Foldability of generated protein sequences}

 Foldability is a crucial property that evaluates whether a protein sequence can fold into the desired structure.
 In this study, we evaluate the foldability of generated protein sequences by predicting their structures with AlphaFold2 and comparing the discrepancies against the native crystal structures.
 Table \ref{tab:results_TS50TS500} presents six foldability metrics for the 1,120 structures in the CATH 4.2 test set.
 The results indicate that the generated protein sequences by MapDiff exhibit superior foldability, the highest confidence, and minimal discrepancy compared to their native structures.
 Notably, the foldability and sequence recovery results do not always positively correlate.
 For instance, while ProteinMPNN performs poorly in sequence recovery, it achieves the best RMSD among baseline methods.
 Therefore, it is essential to comprehensively evaluate IPF models from both sequence and structure perspectives.
+Supplementary S2 and Supplementary Fig. 2 present analysis of the right-skewed RMSD distribution \cite{log_normal}.

+In Fig. \ref{fold_visual}a, we illustrate exemplary 3D structures refolded by AlphaFold2 from IPF-derived sequences generated by MapDiff, GRADE-IF, and LM-Design for three different protein folds (PDB ID: 1NI8 \cite{bloch2003h}, 2HKY \cite{huang2007flexible}, 2P0X \cite{mansy2007structure}) with a pre-selected monomer pTM prediction argument.
+In addition to estimating the sequence recovery rate and foldability of derived 3D structures using the RMSD metric, we also inspect the alignment of native and generated sequences, including the agreement between refolded secondary structures and individual pairs of amino acids in Fig. \ref{fold_visual}b.
+Figs. \ref{fold_visual}c and \ref{fold_visual}d present quantitative analyses of performance on different regions.